Mahasvan/AutoMailer/DOCS.md

 ### Sending the Emails

-Next, we define the AutoMailer instance which handles the email-sending for these recipients.
+Next, we define the SmartMailer instance which handles the email-sending for these recipients.
 We need to provide the source email credentials, as well as the email provider to be used.

 Currently supported options are: `"gmail"` and `"outlook"`. (case sensitive).